alecthomas/mph/README.md

 Primarily, extremely efficient access to static datasets, such as geographical data, NLP data sets, etc.

-Typically, the MPH would be used as a fast index into the larger data set:
+## How would it be used?

-1. Generate MPH from static data.
+Typically, the hash table would be used as a fast index into a (much) larger data set, with values in the hash table being file offsets or similar.

-2. Serialize MPH to disk.
+The hash tables can be serialized.